Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 No, the employee does not receive any benefitsseverance pay.

-Yes, the employee receives a Compensatory leave with pay if he fulfills the conditions to benefit from it.
+Yes, the employee receives a compensatory allowance for paid leave if he meets the conditions.

 An employee who disagrees with his employer on the nature of the fault and on the dismissal may to refer the matter to the labor council.